cabloy/zova/zova-docs/guide/techniques/router/route-params.md

 ## $params

-Cabloy-Front injects a `$params` object into the base class of the `controller` bean so that the `Params` parameter can be obtained through `this.$params` in the render instance
+Zova injects a `$params` object into the base class of the `controller` bean so that the `Params` parameter can be obtained through `this.$params` in the render instance

 ## Gif Demonstration